rs691/commerce-next/README.md

-# Firebase Studio
+# CommerceNext

-This is a NextJS starter in Firebase Studio.
+This is a Next.js e-commerce storefront using a headless Shopify backend, built with TypeScript and Tailwind CSS.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.